hbeni/fgcom-mumble/client/plugin.spec.md

 Internal state
 --------------
+Internal state is bound to an "identity".
+Each plugin instance can handle multiple identities.
 The plugin tracks the following state:

 - Per radio:
   - tuned frequency